rusefi/rusefi_documentation/rusEFI-Quick-Start-PDF.md

 ![image](https://github.com/rusefi/rusefi/assets/48498823/1612a0d2-182f-4093-b6b0-31f02ec3cfdf)

 Tuner Studio would scan through your connections and detect your unit!
-Hit 'Accept'.
+Hit 'Accept' in the bottom-right corner.
 Hit 'Next' a few times, hit 'Finish'.
+You are ready to calibrate your unit!

 ![image](https://github.com/rusefi/rusefi/assets/48498823/5553b63b-8d66-4118-9fd1-07b192dd3b83)